 Many people like to come to St. Croix for the fabulous Christmas festival, the Crucian Christmas Festival which is full of costumes, music, parades, and celebration.
 This is the time that the people of St. Croix celebrate Carnival and it is their largest celebration of the year.
 New Year’s Eve brings more reason to party as does “Caribbean Night” the following day.
 The early part of the month of January is full of events as a part of Carnival, making it a great time to come to St. Croix and thus avoid winter.

-Buck Island National Park
+Buck Island Reef National Monument

-Things to Do
+Things to Do in St Croix

 Big Beard’s Adventure Tours

 Sail on our 42′ Catamaran Renegade for a relaxing all-inclusive trip to Buck Island.
 They provide snorkel gear to each guest and snorkel lessons on the beach if needed.
 After the beach they take everyone to the lagoon in small groups through the underwater trail.
 After you’ve seen the snorkeling, Renegade will sail to Big Beard’s private beach for a barbeque lunch — all you can eat (burgers, dogs, fresh fish and assorted chips) and drink (rum punch and fruit punch).
 Telephone: 1-866-773-4482 Web: Big Beard’s Adventure Tours.

 Private Sailing Adventures for up to six passengers!
 Prepare yourself for an exhilarating day on the Caribbean Sea in the East End Marine Park Sanctuary.
 Sail as much or as little as you like, and even take the helm yourself or just relax and unwind.
 Swim with sting rays and snorkel the barrier reef where they’ll guide you to the very best coral reef habitats.
 This sailing excursion is perfect for couples, families, a group of friends, or small company outings.
 Telephone: 340-514-2270 Web: Blind Charters.